 Both companies enjoy huge financial success.
 They both lead their markets in quality of service and customer satisfaction.
 They both have a motivated, caring work force, willing to go very far for their customers, each other and the community.
 They both care deeply about people, and strive to make work a place where people learn, have fun and grow.
 They both hire people who have the right personality, and then train them to have the right skill.

-The book differs from the Southwest book in it’s structure, and has more of a how-to format.
-There are chapters on eg. hiring people, on learning, on service and on partnerships.
+The book differs from the Southwest book in its structure, and has more of a how-to format.
+There are chapters on hiring people, on learning, on service and on partnerships.
 At the end of each chapter, the salient points are summarized.
-Many of Rosenbluths policies and methods probably work only for them, but many others could be lifted straight into most companies, where they would create instant benefits for both people and the bottom line.
+Many of Rosenbluth’s policies and methods probably work only for them, but many others could be lifted straight into most companies, where they would create instant benefits for both people and the bottom line.

-The book has very moving epilogue, that tells the story of how Rosenbluth handled events after the world trade center attack.
+The book has very moving epilogue, that tells the story of how Rosenbluth handled events after 9/11.
 Their business literally disappeared overnight.
 Nobody was travelling anywhere.
-Decisive action was needed, and they had to fire 100’s of people.
+Decisive action was needed, and they had to fire hundreds of people.

-In my opinion, a companies commitment to its values are tested mostly in adversity.
-And Rosenbluth certainly demonstrated the strength of its peoples commitment to each other and to the company.
-When the layoffs (or furloughs) were announced, people reacted by voluntarily offering to work for less money.
-People who could afford it asked to be furloughed in stead of colleagues who couldn’t afford it.
+In my opinion, a company’s commitment to its values are tested mostly in adversity.
+And Rosenbluth certainly demonstrated the strength of its commitment its people.
+When the layoffs and furloughs were announced, people reacted by voluntarily offering to work for less money.
+People who could afford it asked to be furloughed instead of colleagues who couldn’t afford it.
 Leaders took pay cuts, so less of their people would have to be fired.

-And those who were furloughed came by Hal Rosenbluths office in large numbers – to thank him and the company for the good times.
-I have seen other companies in trouble, and believe me, this sort of behaviour is not common.
+And those who were laid off came by Hal Rosenbluth’s office in large numbers to thank him and the company for the good times.
+I have seen other companies in trouble, and believe me, this sort of behavior is not common.

-The epilogue contains several letters written by Hal Rosenbluth to his associates (as employees are called in that company), and the dedication to the company and love for his people evident in those letters is truly moving.
-(There it is again – love.
-It’s an important ingredient in both Southwest’s and Rosenbluth’s culture).
+The epilogue contains several letters written by Hal Rosenbluth to his employees, and the dedication to the company and love for his people evident in those letters is truly moving.

-Rosenbluth recovered, and was soon able to bring back most of the people furloughed.
+Rosenbluth recovered, and was soon able to bring back most of the people laid off.
 Which is what people had been working extra hard to achieve.

-I think there’s a lot to learn from Rosenbluth Internation, and the way they do business, and this book makes it easy to learn from them.
+I think there’s a lot to learn from Rosenbluth International, and the way they do business, and this book makes it easy to learn from them.
 I recommend it highly!